nebari-dev/jhub-apps/docs/docs/create-apps/voila-app.md

 <details>
 <summary> Environment specification </summary>

-Use the following spec to create a conda environment wherever JHub Apps is deployed.
+Use the following spec to create a Conda environment wherever JHub Apps is deployed.
 If using Nebari, use this spec to create an environment with [conda-store][conda-store].

 ```yaml